JeroenKnoops/fsf2017/README.md

 ### Ehtereum
 Rating: :star: :star: :star: :star:

-Good explaination about the differences between blockchain and bitcoin.
+Luca Marchesini (@kuzzleio) did a great job by explanining about blockchain and the differences between ethereum and bitcoin.
-Notary example well explained

 ### Terraform
 Rating: :star: :star: